jeff-phil/GetData-011_project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+After the script is run, the file "tidyData.txt" will be written to the working directory.
+It is a CSV file.